liborty/TokenCrypt/README.md

 ### `expcrypt [options] indir keyfile outfile`

-works like `ncrpt` in the default 'create new archive' mode.
+Encrypt for export (expcrypt) works like `ncrpt` in the default 'create new archive' mode.
 Therefore,  the updating options `-u` and `-c` are no longer available here.
 All the other options are the same as in `ncrpt`.
 The most important difference is that instead of creating two recognisable output directories, `expcrypt` creates two output files that betray no similarities.
 They even differ in size.

 All the keys for the whole archive are now packed into one sequential keyfile, which replaces previous keydir.
 No filenames are any longer being duplicated or extra file extensions appended.
 This is overall a cleaner solution.